neuroethology/MARS/docs/Docker_instructions.md

 ## Start the MARS container
 This also only needs to be done once per session, and uses the MARS-docker image to start a container (an instantiation of an image) within which you can run MARS.
 Enter the  command:
   ```
-  sudo nvidia-docker run -e GPU=0 -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix -v /media:/media -p 8888:8888 -dit --name MARS mars-docker
+  sudo docker run --gpus all -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix-v /media:/media -p 8888:8888 -dit --name MARS mars-docker bash
   ```
   A breakdown of this command:
-  - `nvidia-docker run mars-docker` starts a container from the mars-docker image you just built.
+  - `docker run mars-docker` starts a container from the mars-docker image you just built.
-  - `-e GPU=0` tells nvidia-docker to give the container access to GPU 0 (change id of GPU if necessary; you can check your GPU id by calling `nvidia-smi`)
+  - `--gpus all` tells docker to give the container access to the computer's GPUs.
   - `-e DISPLAY=$DISPLAY` lets the nvidia-docker send display output to your monitor.
 You can omit this command if you don't want to use the MARS gui.
   - `-e QT_X11_NO_MITSHM=1` and `-v /tmp/.X11-unix:/tmp/.X11-unix` let the gui interface properly with X11 for display rendering- these are also unnecessary if you don't intend to use the gui.
   - `-v /media:/media` will allow your container to access the contents of the `/media` directory on the host machine; the `:/media` part means the contents of `/media` will appear in `/media` within the docker container (modify as desired).
 If you store your data somewhere else, you should modify this part to `-v /path/to/your/data:/path/within/docker`
   - `-p 8888:8888` sets the port so you can use tensorboard or jupyter within the container via port 8888 (modify port number as desired).
   - `-dit` starts the container in detached + interactive mode
   - `--name MARS` is the name of the container you're starting (can be anything)

-  > **_NOTE:_** Sometimes the NVIDIA docker image fails to install cuDNN correctly, without which TensorFlow won't run on the GPU.
-If you have cuDNN 7.4 or greater on your local machine, you can fix this by adding the argument `-v /usr/local/cuda:/usr/local/cuda` to the command above, ie borrowing the needed files from the host computer.
-Another option is to enter the built container by calling `docker attach MARS` and install cuDNN manually, following instructions [here](install_linux_nvidia.md).
+  - `bash` means you'll connect to the bash terminal when you enter the image

+  > **_NOTE:_** These instructions are for Docker version 19.03 and later.
+If you use an earlier version of Docker, you should instead enter the image using `nvidia-docker`, like so: `sudo nvidia-docker run -e GPU=0 -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix -v /media:/media -p 8888:8888 -dit --name MARS mars-docker`

   To confirm that your container is running, enter the command `docker ps -a` into terminal.
 You should see a container named "MARS" that was just created:
   ```